Selfie (TV series): International broadcast

 Warner Channel in Latin America aired Selfie on October 4, 2014.
 Warner TV Asia in some Southeast Asian countries aired the show on December 3, 2014.
 The series was also shown in South Africa on Vuzu Amp on January 15, 2015 and later on Vuzu on April 29, 2015.
 Kanal 5 premiered the series in Sweden on May 22, 2015.
 It was introduced on RTÉ2, television channel in Ireland on June 15, 2015.
 On July 6, 2015, the show aired on the ETC channel in the Philippines.
 In South Asia, Selfie was broadcast in India on November 8, 2015 on Zee Café, a premium channel.
 The series premiered in Australia on streaming platform Stan in 2015.
 The series began on TV2 in New Zealand on August 30, 2015.
 In Poland, the show appeared on Comedy Central Family Poland on August 25, 2016.

 Home media

 For a limited time, Selfie streamed on the ABC website and Hulu.
 It was on Hulu from November 25, 2014 to May 2015 and returned on May 1, 2016 until April 30, 2019.
 No official DVD or Blu-ray was made.
-Currently, Warner Brothers have not released the show on any streaming platforms.
+Currently, Warner Brothers Television has not released Selfie on any streaming platforms.

 Production

 Development

-On October 8, 2013, ABC picked up a pilot from creator Emily Kapnek, which was described as a comedy inspired by My Fair Lady.
+On October 8, 2013, ABC gave a put pilot commitment to Selfie, which was described as a comedy inspired by Pygmalion and My Fair Lady.
+The pilot was later picked up on January 30, 2014.
 On May 8, 2014, it was ordered to series.

+Originally, the series started as an attempt to create a romantic comedy.
+Emily Kapnek explained, “We kind of came into the 'Pygmalion' element from behind.”
+She continued, "We started off talking about relationships, shows and potentially romantic comedies, and what the modern obstacles are.
+The presence of the ever-present phone and laptop and tablets at dinner tables and bedrooms and every sort of occasion… We learned that there was inherently a Pygmalion aspect, and we embraced it.”